Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

   </figcaption>
 </figure>

-For each homologous gene found in another species genome the following information is provided:
+For each gene homologue found in another species genome the following information is provided:

 * Common name: Domestic guinea pig
 * Scientific name: Cavia porcellus